“Why do we need the darkness of the night to see the stars?”

 A grotesque, crushing sight

-There before me lies my shadow
+There before me lay my shadow

 A shamed, dismembered thing